En Español (Spanish Version)

 Make Changes to Your Daily Diet

-To compensate for your reduced kidney function, you may need to make changes in your diet.
+To make up for your reduced kidney function, you may need to make changes in your diet.
 A registered dietitian can help you.
 The most important nutrients for you to watch are:

 —Depending on your kidney function and treatment, you may need to limit or increase protein intake.
 Because your kidneys are not functioning properly, protein can build up in your blood.
 Eating less protein decreases strain on your kidneys.
 However, your body still needs protein.
 Your doctor will recommend a daily protein level and ask a dietitian to help you plan meals.
 If you begin